 7) Rachael 1810 – 1831

-Elizabeth married Clem Jennings on May 26, 1813, in Sumner County, Tennessee.
-A marriage bond was recorded in Wilson County for Clem Jennings for $1,250, with Benjamin Estes serving as the guarantor.
-Three neighbors, Mr. Estes, a horse trader, Mr. Joshua Tipton, a blacksmith, and Mr. Whitson, endorsed the bond.
-James Vinson and William McElurath witnessed the marriage certificate.
+Clem quickly remarried on May 26, 1813.
+He registered a marriage bond for $1,250 with Benjamin Estes serving as guarantor.
+Three neighbors, Mr. Estes, a horse trader, Mr. Joshua Tipton, a blacksmith, and Mr. Whitson, also endorsed the bond.
+James Vinson and William McElurath witnessed the marriage certificate that was registered at the Wilson County courthouse, although the wedding actually took place in Sumner County.

-Children by Elizabeth Bennett:
+Children by Elizabeth Sitty Bennett 1782 – 1880

 8) William Bennett 1814 – 1881